SeanJxie/GithubCodeBot/README.md

 ---

 # Commands
-The `help` command outlines it all.
+The bot's `help` command outlines it all.